Saturday 18 November 1939

 Anglo/Polish Relations: Poland and Great Britain sign a naval agreement.

 Anglo/Dutch/German Relations: The Dutch and British are outraged that the mining of a major traffic lane was not reported by the Germans as required by international law.
-The British accuse the Germans of violating the 1907 Hague Conventions, specifically Article VIII.
+The British say that the Germans of violating the 1907 Hague Conventions, specifically Article VIII.
 Holland lodges a formal diplomatic protest.

 Ireland: The IRA explodes four small bombs in London's Piccadilly area.